Throughout the past two decades, the Google logo has been iconic and easy to recognize. And across all of its evolutions, it has stayed simple.

 As people and technology evolve, the design has too.
 At the rate things are changing, we’ll probably see a new version in a few years.

-Google is not like other massive tech corporations, it’s a cool massive tech corporation.
+Because as we said before, Google is not like other massive tech corporations, it’s a cool massive tech corporation.